Herbs & Supplements

 Chinese Herbal Medicine

 The herbal tradition of China is valued both scientifically and for its vast scope of experience and long traditional use, which dates back over 2000 years.
-In the past four decades scientists have demonstrated that herbal substances contain active chemical components, which explains, from a scientific perspective, how they work.
+It is used by itself or in conjunction with acupuncture and other therapies.
+Herbs are prescribed in accordance with Chinese medical philosophy and chosen for each individual specifically.
+Ongoing research is revealing that herbal substances contain biologically active chemicals, which explains from a scientific perspective how they work.
 Many modern drugs have been developed from the active ingredients in herbal medicines.

 Are Chinese Herbs Safe?

 In the past ten years many herbal formulas have become available in the United States in palatable tincture form for children and babies who are unable to swallow pills and tablets.
-The tinctures have proven safe and effective for children’s earaches, colds, respiratory ailments, and digestive problems.
-These tinctures have also been prescribed by some alternative pediatricians who understand the long term health problems of giving children too many antibiotics, and who have discovered that Chinese anti-viral herbal tinctures, when administered at the early onset of a viral infection, produce rapid results with minimal risk of short and long term side effects.
+The tinctures have proven safe and effective for children’s earaches, colds, respiratory ailments and digestive problems.
+These tinctures have also been prescribed by some alternative pediatricians who understand the long term health problems of giving children too many antibiotics and who have discovered that Chinese anti-viral herbal tinctures, when administered at the early onset of a viral infection, produce rapid results.

 - Urinary Tract Infections

 - Neurologic Conditions: headaches including migraine, dizziness, shingles

 - Musculoskeletal Conditions: trauma, chronic pain, back and extremity pain, and sports and work related pain using orthopedic acupuncture.